hustlingFive/deepks-flow/README.md

 ## Introduction
 I am glad to participate in the [Hackathon](https://github.com/deepmodeling-activity/hackathon2022) activity in AI-assisted electronic structure calculations topic and have done this job with a minimum version, which I call deepks-flow.

 This is a workflow which using [dflow](https://github.com/deepmodeling/dflow) for [DeePKS](https://github.com/deepmodeling/deepks-kit) + [ABACUS](https://github.com/deepmodeling/abacus-develop) iteration.
-This [iteration](https://arxiv.org/abs/2206.10093) can build a bridge between expensive Quantum Mechanical Models and Machine Learning Potentials, which will sinificant decrease the cost of high-level $ab$ $initio$ calculation.
+This [iteration](https://arxiv.org/abs/2206.10093) can build a bridge between expensive Quantum Mechanical Models and Machine Learning Potentials, which will significant decrease the cost of high-level $ab$ $initio$ calculation.

 <div align=center>
 <img src="./image/2022-09-06-20-31-27.png" width="700">